Trump returns to a changed Wisconsin to shore up support

 “We are not asking or requiring the president to wear a mask, as we are going to go to great lengths to give him the appropriate social distance,” he said.

 Marinette has not been a hotbed of the virus, with just a few dozen cases and three deaths.
-Thirteen employees at the shipbuilder have tested positive for COVID-19, but they have all recovered and are now back to work, Dent said.
+Thirteen employees at the shipbuilder have tested positive for COVID-19, but they have all recovered and returned to work, Dent said.
 Everyone who enters the facility is now screened, he said.

 Trump’s appearance gives him a chance to score points with blue-collar workers who know the importance of the shipbuilder to the region’s economy, said John Nygren, a Republican member of the state Assembly who was born and raised in Marinette.